perusio/drush-cache-warmer/README.md

     [`cosocket`](http://wiki.nginx.org/HttpLuaModule#ngx.socket.tcp)
     and thus create **non-blocking** sockets from within Nginx and thus avoid the Lua Socket library dependence.

+ 2. Add `mcron` configuration example.

- 2. Add a script for doing graphical analysis of the crawler responses.
+ 3. Add a script for doing graphical analysis of the crawler responses.

- 3. Benchmark this approach against more *usual* approaches to caching like using [Boost](http://drupal.org/project/boost) for example.
+ 4. Benchmark this approach against more *usual* approaches to caching like using [Boost](http://drupal.org/project/boost) for example.